 So why would an avocado be watery?
 Well, it comes down to two likely reasons.
-First is similar to when it won’t ripen, it was picked too soon.
+The first is similar to when it won’t ripen.
+It was picked too soon.
 The fats weren’t able to develop and left a liquid inside.
 Even when the avocado is soft to the touch, it can still be watery if it hasn’t ripened on the tree.

 Tannins comprise the pit.
-Yup, the compound isn’t just found in wine, it is also in the avocados pits.
+The compound isn’t just found in wine; it is also in the avocados pits.
 The red color comes from the pit and transfers to the flesh.
-It is safe to eat, but it may taste not very pleasant.
+It is safe to eat, but it may not taste pleasant.
 You can eat around it.

 What Do You Think?

-Have you had any of these issues before?
+Have you had an avocado problem before?
 How did you deal with them?
 If you have any tips or tricks, comment below, I would love to hear!
-Plus, if you have any tried and true ways to ripen an avocado, let me know.
+Let me know if you have any tried and true ways to ripen an avocado.